mikejac/node-red-contrib-google-smarthome/README.md

 4. Find your app in the list of providers.
 It will be `[test]` and then your app name.
 5. Log in to your service.
 Username and password is the ones you specified in the configuration node.
 6. Start using the Google Assistant.

 ---
+## Troubleshooting

-It seems that the Google Smart Home app is taken partially out of test after some time (months?).
+- It seems that the Google Smart Home app is taken partially out of test after some time (months?).
 Existing devices works fine but new devices cannot be added and existing devices cannot be deleted.
 The Management node will output messages like this:

         "_type": "actions-requestsync",
         "msg": {